ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 - Returns a Packet object containing **senderId**, **messageId**, **payload**, and **path** of last packet received.
 - Note: values are updated after running ``getPacketData()``

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting ClusterDuck Protocol pull requests.

+## License

+This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.